 I recently had a conversation on Google+ with someone who was discouraged because he felt there was nothing he could do or say that would help him get noticed.
 I'll tell you a secret: this is the same thing that I thought when I was getting started!

 I thought, why should I start a blog when there are so many great bloggers already in the space?
-Should I even bother to sign up for Twitter other people have more followers and I’ll never catch up!
+Should I even bother to sign up for Twitter?
+Other people have more followers, and I'll never catch up!

 Maybe you've thought these things as well?

 In 2012, I wrote a guest chapter in What the Plus: Google+ for the Rest of Us by Guy Kawasaki called How to Be a Little Fish in a Big Pond.
 At the time, I had about 20,000 followers across Facebook, Twitter, and Google+.
-Now have 700,000 followers across all social media platforms.
+Now it has 700,000 followers across all social media platforms.